 In most cases, American workers are entitled to a minimum wage of at least $7.25 per hour for their work.
 As we’ve seen, many states have passed higher minimum wages, and you are always entitled to the higher of the two wages.
 There are, however, exceptions to these rules.

 Employees who regularly make over $30 per month in tips are considered “tipped” employees by the US Labor Department’s Wage & Hour Division.
-In most states, employers are permitted to take a “tip credit” in paying tipped employees, reducing the cash wage paid to a tipped worker in accordance with the amount of tips the employee received.
+In most states, employers are permitted to take a “tip credit” in paying tipped employees, reducing the cash wage paid to a tipped worker in accordance with the number of tips the employee received.

 Under federal law, the lowest cash wage you can be paid as a tipped employee is $2.13 per hour.
 But here’s the trick – your cash wage and hourly tip rate must always add up to at least the federal minimum wage, $7.25 per hour.
 Note again that each state will have its own law on this subject, so your own tipped wage situation may be different.